karllabatista/udacity_sparkify_dw_project2/README.md

 - **create_table.py** is where will be create your fact and dimension tables for the star schema in Redshift.
 - **etl.py** is where will be load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
 - **sql_queries.py** is where will be define you SQL statements, which will be imported into the two other files above.
+## ETL Pipeline

+#### Extraction
+The Extract step is done extract data of S3 source and copy data in  stage tables.

+##### Stage Tables

+Stages Tables are tables created to store raw data.
+The main purpose this tables is use this raw data to make data transform .
+After the data being tranformed are inserted in analytical tables (final tables)

+#### Transformation

+#### Load

 ## Quick Start
 #### Pre requistes